Chalwk/HALO-SCRIPT-PROJECTS/README.md

 ![Logo](https://i.imgur.com/t0W5aJe.png)

-# 👾 Halo Script Projects (HSP)
+# 👾 **Halo Script Projects (HSP)**

-Hi there!
-I'm **Chalwk**, a passionate independent game developer and open-source enthusiast from New Zealand.
-You'll find me engaged in various coding projects, spanning from software engineering and research & development to creative coding.

-## 🚀 What is HSP?

-The **HSP (Halo Script Projects)** GitHub repository is the platform where I upload all my Lua scripts for **SAPP** and **Phasor**.

-### What are SAPP & Phasor?
-> Powerful server extensions for the Halo: PC (retail) and Halo: CE (Custom Edition) dedicated servers.

-I have been writing Lua scripts for Halo since around **2009**, creating everything from custom games and utilities to libraries and server enhancements.
+Welcome to the **Halo Script Projects (HSP)** repository!
+I'm **Chalwk**, an independent game developer and open-source enthusiast from New Zealand.
+Here, you'll find a collection of Lua scripts, tools, and resources for **Halo: PC (Retail)** and **Halo: Custom Edition (CE)** dedicated servers.
+Whether you're a server admin, modder, or just a Halo fan, this repository is your one-stop shop for enhancing your Halo experience.

 ---

+## 🚀 **What is HSP?**

+The **HSP (Halo Script Projects)** repository is where I upload all my Lua scripts for **SAPP** and **Phasor**, two powerful server extensions for Halo dedicated servers.

+### **What are SAPP & Phasor?**
+> SAPP and Phasor are server extensions that allow for advanced customization of Halo: PC and Halo: CE dedicated servers.
+They enable features like custom game modes, server utilities, and enhanced gameplay mechanics through Lua scripting.

+I’ve been writing Lua scripts for Halo since **2009**, creating everything from custom games and utilities to libraries and server enhancements.
+This repository is a culmination of my passion for Halo and game development.

+---

-## ❤️ Support Me ❤️
+## ❤️ **Support Me** ❤️

-If my work has helped you in any way, consider showing your support by buying me a coffee! ☕
+If my work has helped you in any way, consider showing your support!
+You can:
-You can also support me by clicking the 👁️ **Watch** and ⭐ **Star** buttons at the top of this page!
+- **Buy me a coffee ☕** to keep me fueled for more coding adventures.
+- **Watch 👁️** and **Star ⭐** this repository to stay updated and show your appreciation.

 [![Buy me a coffee](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/myaccount/transfer/pay)

 ---

-### **Explore My Projects:**
+## 🔍 **Explore My Projects**

 | **Category**                                                                                      | **Description**                                                                                          |
 |---------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|